2019 Race Results:

 - Start/finish: Race start is at Mahoosuc Land Trust’s Valentine Farm at 162 North Road in Bethel.
 Race finish is at South Ridge at Sunday River.
 All races start at 9am; untimed hikers/walkers start at 9:05am.
 If you happen to have anything that needs to be shuttled to the finish from the start there will be a bag check back to the finish from Valentine Farm.

-- Parking: Ample parking is available at the finish at Sunday River, with free shuttles to Valentine Farm from 6:30am-9:00am.
+- Parking: Ample parking is available at the finish at Sunday River, with free shuttles to the start from 7:00am-8:30am.
 Please put any belongings you need to leave at Valentine Farm in a bag with your name.
 We will shuttle all bags to Sunday River after the start of the race.

 - Facilities: Port-a-pots will be available at the start and the finish.